DanMedinaGH/HousingAnalysis_2020-2024/README.md

 I used functions to calculate the correlation between Interest Rate, Mortgage Rate, Unemployment Rate, Inflation (CPI), Consumer Sentiment Index and Home Price Index.

+Consumer Sentiment Index - is the outlook of consumers on the economy and their financial situation.
+100 being neutral, > 100 optimisitic, < 100 pessimistic.

+Inflation (CPI) - is the Consumer Price Index or the price change for a basket of goods compared to a base year (i.e. 1982-1984).
+100 is base (1984).
+200 means prices doubled since 1984.

-To use calculate the correlations I used
+To calculate the correlations I used
 ```
 =CORREL(us_home_prices_dataset_2004_2024[Home_Price_Index],
 us_home_prices_dataset_2004_2024[Consumer_Sentiment])